jpalao/camelbones/README.md

 As of April 2016, this project had been unmaintained for about 5 years, I decided to give this project a go in order to modernize it a bit:

-- Added x86_64 support
+- Added x86_64 support.
+By default the project will build Universal binaries
-- Added Objective-C 2.0 support
+- Better Objective-C 2.0 support
 - Updated to libffi-3.2.1
-- Remove dependency of OS X system Perl (in the works, not fully automated yet)
+- Remove dependencies of OS X system Perl.
+Removed Plug-in Bundle from CamelBones.Framework
+- Removed ExtLibs, PerlSDK directories, legacy Iceberg projects, PAR kit targets
+- Add CGPoint, CGRect, CGSize type support
+- Edited some tests

 # TODO

-- The applications in the Example directories requiring a PAR kit are not working

 These TODO items are from the the original author. https://sourceforge.net/p/camelbones/mailman/message/26651559/